simoschip2000/TextToSoundfileAndCCode/README.md

 # Output
 The output files are located in the "output" folder.
 Include the "voiceOutputNumbers.h" in your C project and easily access the right ".wav" file.
+Note that ".wav" files are generated for numerals and letters aswell according to ASCII.